MoU Signed To Set Up Pakistan-Egypt Joint Working Group On Trade - UrduPoint

 Both sides agreed to enhance trade in key sectors including Agricultural Products, Engineering industries (Electrical apparatuses and Power appliances), Construction and Building materials, Fertilizers and Chemicals, Textiles and leather products, Medical and surgical instruments and Pharmaceuticals was reached.

-Both sides emphasized that in order to translate excellent brotherly relations into meaningful economic and trade cooperation, frequent engagements at G2G and B2B level coupled with trade promotional activities will be ensured.
+Both sides said that in order to translate excellent brotherly relations into meaningful economic and trade cooperation, frequent engagements at G2G and B2B level coupled with trade promotional activities will be ensured.

 The Adviser and Ambassador of Egypt Ahmed Fadel Yacoub witnessed the signing of the minutes of first meeting of JWG on Trade between Pakistan and Egypt.